 Bill still can’t commit and asks his friends “Did You Ever Have to Make Up Your Mind?”
 And he talks about being “The Wanderer,” to which the girls sing “That’s the Way Boys Are.”
 Sean and Roberta get married and sing “At Last.”
 Hope realizes Bill won’t marry her and sings “Don’t Fall in Love with a Dreamer.”
-Yale seizes the opportunity and tells Hope “There is someone walking behind you, turn around, look at me.”
-As preparations for their wedding happen, Bill laments “Girl, I heard you’re getting married… maybe it’s the best thing for you, but it’s the worse that could happen to me.”
-Sometime after the wedding, Bill and Hope run in to each other and realize they both have feelings but won’t act on them and sing, “I Should Have Never Let You Go.”
-Yale joins Hope, takes her away and they all sing “Happy Together” in a minor key.
+Yale seizes the opportunity and tells Hope, “There is someone walking behind you, turn around, look at me.”
+As preparations for their wedding happen, Bill laments, “Girl, I heard you’re getting married… maybe it’s the best thing for you, but it’s the worst that could happen to me.”
+Sometime after the wedding, Bill and Hope run in to each other and realize they both have feelings but won’t act on them and sing “I Should Have Never Let You Go.”
+Yale joins Hope and takes her away, and they all sing “Happy Together” in a minor key.

 ...a look at how brilliantly popular culture has been documented through the songs we made into hits.